 GURPS usually presents absolute, not relative, ST-related mods, i.e. “+5” instead of “+ ST/2”.
 This runs into the problem of absolute versus relative differences: something that modifies ST by +5 does very little for a ST 100 giant, while multiplying ST six-fold (and lifting power thirty-six-fold!) for a ST 1 fae.

-That weirdness is good if it’s intended: a magic ring that “adds the strength of a bookish halfling to the wearer’s own power” is modeled perfectly by slapping +5 directly onto ST. But most mods to ST aren’t intended as such; they’re “+3 ST” instead of “+30% ST” for ease of play, not by intentional effect.
+That weirdness is good if it’s intended.
+A magic ring that “adds the strength of a bookish halfling to the wearer’s own power” is modeled perfectly by slapping +5 directly onto ST, with negligible effects for that giant, huge effects for that fae.
+But most mods to ST aren’t intended as such; they’re “+3 ST” instead of “+30% ST” for ease of play, not by intentional effect.